 Given the availability of stronger banking hubs with similar account opening requirements, it’s fair to say that the banking clients best suited to Austria are those interested in investing in Austria directly, doing business there, or looking to set up an Austrian structure.

-If you already have an Austrian Privatstiftung or Treuhand, it makes sense that you would look at opening a bank account in Austria.
+If you already have a Privatstiftung or Treuhand, opening a bank account in Austria makes sense.
 Austrian banks understand these structures.
 And they know how to conduct due diligence on them without getting frazzled.
 So naturally, they’re comfortable onboarding them as new clients.
 This is especially true for Austrian private banks.

 In fact, if you try to open accounts with these structures in non-European banking hubs, you may struggle to find bankers that have even heard about them before.